-Here are the felony arrests that were made on Tuesday, March 20, 2018, by Mississippi Coast law enforcement officers.
-The charges listed were those shown on county jail dockets at … Click to Continue »
+Here are the felony arrests that were made on Friday, April 20, 2018, by Coast law enforcement officials.
+The charges listed were those shown on the county jail dockets at … Click to Continue »

 By: firstname.lastname@example.org (The Real News Network)

 Stepped up Saudi efforts to forge close diplomatic, economic and cultural ties to Shia-majority Iraq in a bid to counter significant Iranian influence in the country appear to be paying off.
 The Saudi initiative demonstrates the kingdom’s ability to engage rather than exclusively pursue a muscular, assertive and confrontational policy towards the Islamic republic and its perceived allies.
 It raises the question whether it is a one-off or could become a model for Saudi policy elsewhere in the region.

 The kingdom’s recent, far more sophisticated approach to Iraq is testimony to the fact that its multi-billion dollar, decades-long support for Sunni Muslim ultra-conservatism that at times involved funding of both violent and non-violent militants had failed in Iraq.
 It constitutes recognition that Saudi Arabia’s absence effectively gave Iran a free reign.

 Saudi Crown Prince Mohammed bin Salman’s Iraqi charm offensive amounts to a far more concerted and successful effort than attempts more than a decade ago by then Saudi King Abdullah to reach out to Iraqi Shiite leaders, including firebrand Muqtada al-Sadr and involving the organization of a meeting in Mecca between Sunni and Shia Iraqi religious leaders.
 King Abdullah’s efforts did not at the time involve a crackdown on funding by Saudi sources of a devastating Sunni Muslim insurgency.